Gbenga Daniel

-Gbenga Daniel (born 6 April 1956) is a Nigerian politician who served as governor of Ogun State, Nigeria from 29 May 2003 to 29 May 2011.
+Gbenga Daniel (born 6 April 1956) is a Nigerian politician who served as Senator for Ogun East since 2023.
+He previously served as governor of Ogun State from 2003 to 2011.

 He is the owner of Kresta Laurel, an Electro-mechanical Engineering company, he started in 1990.
 He is also the Founder of Conference Hotels with branches in Ijebu-Ode, Sagamu, Abeokuta and Isheri part of Lagos.

 As governor, his programs on Public Private Partnership attracted several businesses into the State during his tenure.

 Early life and education

 Gbenga Daniel was born on 6 April 1956 in Ibadan, Oyo State, to Christian parents, Most Rev. Adebola Daniel of Makun, Sagamu and Madam Olaitan Daniel of Omu-Ijebu.
 His father was a notable missionary of the Church of the Lord (Aladura) while his mother was a trader.